Presentation Day from Summer 2019

-The Stanford Compression Forum is excited to announce its new summer internship program for the Summer of 2019.
+The Stanford Compression Forum is offering its annual summer internship program for the Summer of 2020.
 We are looking for passionate high school students interested in pursuing fun research projects over the summer.

-This unpaid internship is intended to provide early exposure to research transcending traditional disciplinary boundaries.
+This internship is intended to provide early exposure to research transcending traditional disciplinary boundaries.
 Students will be grouped to multifaceted projects that will benefit from their existing interests and strengths, while exposing them to new areas.
 Projects will be mentored by students, faculty and staff of the Stanford Compression Forum and its affiliated organizations.
-Themes will span and combine the science of information and communication, engineering, the arts, linguistics, psychology, biology, neuroscience, computer science, technology, philosophy, design and more.
+Themes will span and combine the science of information and communication, engineering, the arts, linguistics, psychology, biology, neuroscience, computer science, technology, philosophy, and design, among other areas.

-The application deadline has passed.
 Applications for Summer 2020 will be accepted starting early 2020.
-If you would like to be notified when applications for Summer 2020 opens, you may sign up here.
+If you would like to be notified when application for Summer 2020 opens, you may sign up here.

 Although this internship is unpaid, if commuting to Stanford and/or spending the time needed to participate in this program would pose a financial burden, please let us know in your application.

 We’d love to be able to admit all applicants.
 But that is unlikely to be realistic.
 If you’re not admitted, it’s because we failed to integrate you into any of the few projects we were able to create within our highly constrained and relatively small group of potential mentors.
 We would then encourage you to apply again next year.

 We cannot respond to any inquiries regarding the date the application will be open at this time.
 If you have questions/concerns, reach us at firstname.lastname@example.org.